Vonage/vivid-3/libs/components/src/lib/button/VARIATIONS.md

 If the `label` is omitted, the button will be displayed as an _icon-only_ button.

-It is best practice to provide a [tooltip](/components/tooltip) to describe the function of the button.
-An `aria-label` is needed to ensure accessibility.

 ```html preview 72px
 <vwc-tooltip text="Send Message" placement="right-start">
 	<vwc-button